-Xpulse 200T launch has been announced for early next year.
+Xpulse 200T launch was announced for early part of this year.
 Let us give you a quick overview of the motorcycle in this story…

 Remember Hero’s outrageous showcase of unachievable products at the Auto Expo 2014 (and 2016)?
-At this EICMA, they displayed a variety of motorcycles and scooters – just that, of late, they have become a lot more cautious and sensible in how they portray their brand now.
+At the last EICMA, they displayed a variety of motorcycles and scooters – but, of late, they have become a lot more cautious and sensible in how they portray their brand.
 As a part of the package were very achievable motorcycles – Xpulse 200 adventure and the new Xpulse 200T tourer, apart from some concept designs based on the same platform.

 What is Xpulse 200T?

 200T is the tourer version of Xpulse which focuses more on the long distance riding comfort.
-It has a different and relatively comfortable posture and loading capability with its large luggage plate.
+It has a different and relatively comfortable ergonomics along with loading capability with its large luggage plate.

 Is it a Concept?

 No!
 Unlike the Xpulse 200 which was first unveiled as a concept, the Xpulse 200T is showcased as a production-ready model.
 In simple terms, there shouldn’t be many changes when it eventually reaches your local dealerships.

 Xpulse 200T will come with LED head and tail lamps, digital speedometer with Bluetooth connectivity and turn-by-turn navigation.
 It will also carry forward Xpulse’s single-channel ABS.

 200T gets alloys in place of spokes and regular 17 inch tyres instead of the 18-21 inch combo of the ADV version.
 This also means that the seat height of 200T is lower (by 30 mm).
 The handlebar is also shorter and unlike the ADV’s high-mounted sideseat exhaust, 200T comes with a more conventional side slung canister.